DouglasKims/Dungeons-of-Hundwick/game/Notes.md

 # PERKS
     # Every 5/10(?) levels, characters get access to new spell level/type

+    # Allow classes to get any skills

+    # Implement Leveling tools (to alleviate grind)

 # DUNGEON CRAWLER PART
     # Try to implement a random dungeon generator?
-    # DUNGEON Maker tool in Ren'py
+    # DUNGEON Maker tool in Ren'py (DONE)

     # Field Bosses (REDO)
         # To do this, the code needs a "fieldmap" that contains the whole dungeon, but shows only where the group is at, at a 3x3/5x5 grid around the party. (doable, but requires big rewrite, however, allows for Field bosses)